thomasa88/AnyShortcut/README.md

 * If you are lucky, the command will now have appeared at the bottom of the *AnyShortcut* menu.
 * Find the command in the menu and click the three dots to assign a shortcut as usual.

 To remove a shortcut, follow the same procedure.
-Hint: You can press the shortcut to trigger the command to be run.
+Hint: You can press the shortcut to trigger the command to be run and make it appear in the recorder.

 ## Fusion 360 Quirks